Shane O'Neill (Irish chieftain): Cultural recognition

 Antrim GAA has a Gaelic Athletic Association club named in his honour, Shane O'Neill's GAC, founded by the solicitor and antiquarian Francis Joseph Bigger.
-It is situated in the outskirts of Glenarm village in Feystown and has over 100 members.
+It is situated on the outskirts of Glenarm village in Feystown and has over 100 members.
 Shane O'Neill's hurling club was the first official GAA club in Glenarm, founded in 1903 using land donated by the Gibson family of the Libbert, Glenarm.
 Arthur and Dan Gibson went on to represent County Antrim.
 There is also a Shane O'Neill's GAC in Camloch, County Armagh.

-A cairn was raised at his reputed burial place above Cushendun by the antiquarian Francis Joseph Bigger in 1908 and yearly commemorations held in Shane's honour between that date and 1914.
+A cairn was raised at his reputed burial place above Cushendun by the antiquarian Francis Joseph Bigger in 1908 and yearly commemorations were held in Shane's honour between that date and 1914.
 The poet Robinson Jeffers visited the site in 1929 and refers to Shane's Cairn in several poems in the sequence Descent to the Dead, inspired by his pilgrimage to Ireland.